0xPolygonID/docs/docs/issuer/features.md

 :::

 ## Revocation Status
 Mobile applications can get the Revocation Status of a particular credential by requesting that information straight from the Issuer Node.
 However, if the Issuer Node is offline for some reason, that communication would not work.
-The Revocation Hash Service and The On-chain Revocation Status are two solutions for this issue.
+The Revocation Hash Service and the On-chain Revocation Status are two solutions for this issue.

 <div align="center">
 <img src= {useBaseUrl("img/without-rhs.png")} align="center" />